Learning to Adopt Generative AI: Discussion and Conclusion

-Beyond theoretical contributions, our findings have practical implications for governments, NGOs, AI providers, and companies.
-Governments and NGOs should promote users' capabilities in using AI through educational programs to help underprivileged users overcome information asymmetry.
-AI platforms, such as Hugging Face, could implement inclusivity-focused ELO rankings, create inclusive benchmarks, and introduce badges to motivate developers towards inclusivity.
-Companies that provide AI or integrate AI into their products should prioritize inclusive product design and offer training programs for disadvantaged groups.
-By addressing the utility divide, learning divide, and belief trap, these stakeholders can promote equitable AI adoption and ensure that the benefits of AI technologies are broadly shared across society.
+Beyond these theoretical contributions, our findings also have practical implications for governments, Non-profit organizations (NGOs), AI model providers, and firms.
+Governments and NGOs can strengthen users’ capabilities to use AI through educational programs that help underprivileged groups overcome information asymmetry.
+There is an opportunity to go beyond basic access by offering dynamic ``on-ramping'' supports that reduce signal noise for slow learners.
+They can consider providing disadvantaged groups with subsidized access to premium, high-fidelity models to reduce the frequency of hallucinations, alongside localized benchmarking tools that help non-native speakers evaluate unstructured outputs more effectively.
+AI model platforms could also support adoption by facilitating third party evaluations that assess performance across diverse, general-purpose tasks, making system capabilities easier to learn and compare.
+For organizations providing AI applications to their employees, they have the option to formalize ``AI Navigator'' peer networks where experienced users share prompt-to-output pairs, transforming private learning into social signals that lower uncertainty for others.
+Firms that provide AI or embed AI into their products can prioritize inclusive design and offer training programs targeted at disadvantaged users.
+By addressing the utility divide, learning divide, and belief trap, these stakeholders can promote AI adoption and help ensure that the benefits of AI technologies are broadly shared across society.